 First, the overall performance of federally insured credit unions (credit unions) and the Share Insurance Fund has remained stable despite ongoing inflationary pressures and a higher interest rate environment.2 Over the past year, total loans, assets, insured shares, and deposits all increased.
 Insured share growth, however, has slowed as some members have drawn down built- up savings and accumulated more debt.3

 Nevertheless, the credit union system, as a whole, is currently well positioned to handle any economic dislocation resulting from a moderate recession.
 The NCUA is also prepared to respond to economic uncertainty and will continue to work with individual credit unions experiencing liquidity and interest rate risks to assist them in responding to declines in economic activity or financial market instability.

 Credit Union System Performance

-As of June 30, 2022, there were 4,853 credit unions with 132.6 million members.3 The system’s aggregate total assets were $2.1 trillion.
-Additionally, the system’s net worth ratio rose to 10.42 percent, representing a recovery of 40 basis points from a pandemic low of 10.02 percent.
-Notably, at the end of the second quarter, credit unions recorded a 16.2 percent year-over-year increase in loans.
+As of December 31, 2022, there were 4,760 natural-person credit unions with 135 million members.4 The system’s total assets were $2.2 trillion.
+The system’s net worth ratio rose to 10.75 percent, representing a recovery of 73 basis points from a pandemic low of 10.02 percent.
+Notably, credit unions recorded a 20 percent year-over-year increase in loans.

-During the last decade, the credit union system has also experienced growth in size and complexity.
-Based on the most recent quarterly data, the number of credit unions with assets of at least $1 billion has more than doubled to 412 in the second quarter of 2022, compared to 193 in 2012.
-Together, these billion-dollar-plus credit unions held $1.6 trillion in assets—three out of every four dollars within the credit union system.
-These credit unions also reported the most growth in loans, membership, and net worth over the year ending in the second quarter of 2022.
+During the last decade, the credit union system has grown in size and complexity.
+As of December 31, 2022, the number of billion-dollar-plus credit unions more than doubled to 421, compared to 193 in 2012.
+Together, these billion-dollar-plus credit unions held $1.6 trillion in assets, representing three out of every four dollars within the credit union system.
+This cohort of credit unions also reported the highest growth in loans, membership, and net worth over the year ending December 31, 2022.

 External Factors Impacting the System